SaiWebApps/ThemeSwitcher/README.md

 <h4> High-Level Requirements </h4>
 1. When the user presses "CTRL" + "ALT" + "T" on the keyboard, Sublime's current theme shall change. <br>
 	1a.
-The user shall specify the theme paths and their order in a list global variable within the plugin.
+The user shall specify the theme paths and their order in a list global variable within the plugin. <br>
 	1b.
 If a user-specified theme cannot be found, the plugin should try to install it from
 	<a href="http://colorsublime.com/">http://colorsublime.com/</a>.